arceryz/pde-beam-equation/README.md

 increase this parameter.
 Modify `beam.py` if you want to change the scenario and settings of the simulations.
 All plotting tools are inside `plots.py`.

+The mathematics underlying this script is all described in detail in our report that you can find in this repository at [/Report.pdf](/Report.pdf).
 More resources can be found on [wikipedia](https://en.wikipedia.org/wiki/Euler%E2%80%93Bernoulli_beam_theory).
-The mathematics underlying these scripts/formulas are all derived in a neat mathematical report (not yet available).
-This contains all the derivations for formulas implemented numerically here.
-Before programming there was lots of analytical solving, it is not magic.